International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Our global, regional and local crisis teams are working around the clock to do what is the best for people and our business.
 At core working group, including representative from our executive team and across functional support groups and business teams, meets daily to ensure alignment from top to bottom across our teams.
 This team is putting in place plans and protocols to be sure we are anticipating what is to come and keep all of our stakeholders engaged to this extended period of disruption.

 We have been proactively reviewing our resiliency plan to address COVID-19 developments and we are coordinating our response was federal and local health and government entities around the world.
 We have updated internal protocols as the situation has evolved, taking significant measures to protect our people including implementing enhanced disinfection and sanitation measures at operational facilities and taking precautions to minimize contact among employees as part of social distancing by grouping our professionals into smaller pots and separating their work shifts.
-For those able to work from home, were instituting a remote working policy across many of our locations as well.
+For those able to work from home, we’re instituting a remote working policy across many of our locations as well.

-Given IFFs vital role in the consumer product supply chain, we continue to secure essential designations that provide our company with permission to manufacture our products around the world as governments extend workplace restrictions.
+Given IFF’s vital role in the consumer product supply chain, we continue to secure essential designations that provide our company with permission to manufacture our products around the world as governments extend workplace restrictions.
 A good example of our team working through these unexpected challenges has been India.

 Recently, our Chennai facility, where we have been secured essential business designations was still forced to shut for several days due to regulatory restrictions.
 Thanks to the diligence of our team and a strong working relationship was regulated.
 We were able to move ahead of time and response to the shutdown to meet all customer demands to the shutdown while keeping employees safe.